Licensed contractors face disciplinary action by the Nevada State Contractors Board (NSCB) for such offenses as:

 The NSCB usually attempts to address complaints against contractors through a “Notice to Correct.”
-But if problems persist, the NSCB will commence disciplinary proceedings and hold an administrative hearing.
-If the NSCB finds that the contractor has committed misconduct, the NSCB can either:
+Though if problems persist, the NSCB will commence disciplinary proceedings and hold an administrative hearing.
+If the NSCB finds that you committed misconduct, the NSCB can either:

 - give a reprimand,

-- order the contractor to do corrective building work,
+- order you to do corrective building work,

 - impose a $10,000 fine, and/or

-- suspend, revoke, or limit the scope of the contractor’s license
+- suspend, revoke, or limit the scope of your license

-Since the stakes are so high, licensed contractors are encouraged to hire private counsel to represent them at administrative hearings.
+Since the stakes are so high, you are encouraged to hire private counsel to represent you at administrative hearings.

 In this article, our Las Vegas criminal defense attorneys discuss: